sethlopezme/strez/README.md

 # strez

-Convert string resources from CSV to Android and iOS formats.
+Take string resources in CSV format and convert them to the Android and iOS formats.
 A good way to keep strings in sync between platforms and hand off translations to developers.

 ## Install